 These include close relationships, such as synonyms, as well as broader associations and thousands of interesting lists, such as types of balls, types of insects, words for nausea, and kinds of needlework.
 Additionally, the app has extensive information on word families (e.g., “jump,” “jumping”) and common usage (“beautiful woman” vs. “handsome man”), revealing words that commonly appear before or after a word in real use.

 In Other Words goes beyond the traditional reference text by allowing users to explore interesting facts about words and wordplay, such as common letter patterns and phonetics/rhymes.
 These include curiosities like anagrams, as well as words that share elements with other words, such as how “earthworm” and “earthquake” start with the same five letters or “insect” and “intersect” end with the same four.

 The app is presented in a clean, simple user interface that allows for quick lookups, enabling users to easily tap from word to word, learn more, save their favorites, and share their findings across multiple devices via the cloud.

 We also know that language is dirty.
 The IDEA Linguabase is based on real usage of English throughout the 20th and 21st centuries, though some references date back to the 16th century.
 English contains vulgarities and slurs.
 Moreover, words that have a neutral meaning in one era can prove offensive in another.
 In Other Words is delivered as a scrubbed dictionary that is family-friendly and safe for schools, with all profanity and outright offensive terms removed.
 The full, uncensored dictionary, including vulgarities, can be unlocked for free with an Apple ID password.

-Coming early 2019.
+Coming summer 2019.
 Get the beta test now!
 Preorder now by clicking “Buy Now” below ($4.99 USD), and receive a TestFlight download link to the app for testing.
 Also available now, for $25, is the beta with a custom tutorial.